delCampoLab/academic-kickstart/content/page/fellowships/index.md

 * _Duration_: 3 years.
 * _Eligibility_: PhD between two and seven years prior to the closing date of the call.
 Candidates must have carried out research stays at a centre or university outside Spain (or outside Portugal for those joining a Portuguese centre), during their doctoral or postdoctoral studies, for a total of at least 6 months before the closing date of the call.
 Candidates must have resided or carried out their main activity (work, studies, etc.) in Spain for more than 12 months in the three years immediately preceding the closing date of the call.
 * _Deadline_: Fall.

-ComFuturo: 3 years of salary as part of a public-private collaboration This 60-month programme offers 15 ComFuturo 36-month fellowships to Experienced Researchers of any nationality who have obtained their PhD in the last 10 years and who have not resided or carried out their main activity (work or studies) in Spain for more that 12 months in the last 3 years  The ComFuturo fellows will be selected through a single call and an objective and transparent process which will include an external evaluation.
-The Spanish National Research Council will recruit, hire and host them.
-ComFuturo research areas will include those aligned with the United Nations Sustainable Development Goals that contribute, from any scientific-technical discipline, to fulfilling the 2030 Agenda; and topics proposed by the Partner Organisations, in consensus with FGCSIC, that help respond to strategic challenges of the productive sector.

 ### --- By Country ---